 Financial institutions

-A lender or a financial institution should request proof of income from the borrower to determine the genuineness of the payment source, their credibility, and financial performance.
+A lender or a financial institution should request proof of income from the borrower to determine the genuineness of the payment source, their credibility, and their financial performance.
 It is significant to verify every piece of information before funds are released to borrowers.

 How to Write a Perfect Proof of Income Letter